FreeON/spamm-chunk/README.markdown

-A SpAMM tree inside a contiguous memory chunk
+A SpAMM implementation inside a contiguous memory chunk

 # Introduction